owenthereal/gh/README.md

 Note that `go get` will pull down sources from various VCS.
 Please make sure you have git and hg installed.

-## Upgrade
+## Update

 `gh` comes with a command to self update:

     $ gh update

+### Autoupdate

+`gh` checks every two weeks for newer versions and prompts you for update if there's one.
+A timestamp is stored in `~/.config/gh-update` for the next update time.

 ### Homebrew

-If you installed `gh` with `brew tap jingweno/gh`, you can upgrade it with:
+If you installed `gh` with `brew tap jingweno/gh`, you can update it with:

     $ brew upgrade gh

 ### Source

-To upgrade gh from source, run:
+To update gh from source, run:

     $ go get -u github.com/jingweno/gh